 Tips for Information Security

-With the increase of phishing attempts and fraudulent emails, ITS urges students, faculty and staff to:
+With the increase in phishing attempts and fraudulent emails, ITS urges students, faculty, and staff to:

 - DO NOT open any suspicious email attachments.
 Fraudulent emails may be related to payroll/HR scams targeting employees (e.g. public employee benefits), bank alerts, fictitious "work-from-home" scams targeting university students, IT helpdesk and email quota/upgrade scams, etc.